Import and process raw data from metabolic carts/spiroergometric measures

 Protocols, heart rate data and body mass information can also be given in a

-piping coding style using the functions add_protocol
+piping coding style using the functions add_protocol,

-and add_bodymass
+add_hr and add_bodymass (see examples).

 Examples